Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees: Introduction

-We study sparse linear regression over a mesh network of $m$ agents, modeled as a general connected, undirected graph.
+} We study sparse linear regression problem over a mesh network of $m$ agents, modeled as a general connected, undirected graph.
 Each agent $i$ takes $n$ linear measures of an $s$-sparse signal $\btheta^* \in \real^d$: where $\by_i\in \mathbb{R}^n$ is the vector of measurements, $\bX_i \in \real^{n \times d}$ is the design matrix, and $\mathbf{n}_i \in \real^n$ is the observation noise.
-For simplicity we assume that all agents take the same number $n$ of measurements, for a total over the network of $N=m\cdot n$.
-Our interest is in the high-dimensional setting: the ambient dimension $d$ exceeds the sample size $N$.
+For simplicity we assume that all agents acquire the same number $n$ of measurements, accumulating to a total of $N=m\cdot n$ over the network.
+Our focus is on the high-dimensional setting where both the ambient dimension $d$ and the sample size $N$ grow, with $d$ faster than $N$.